nic0michael/RabbitMQProducerMicroservice/Postman.md

-# Postman Installation And Use
+# Postman Installation And Use of Newman

 ## Download Postman